JannisX11/blockbench/SPLINES_ROADMAP.md

 ## **M2** Editing functionality
 - [x] Fix texture not rendering on splines.
-  - > Will likely need polish later down the line, but I consider it down for now
 - [x] Create Gizmo for spline handles, to de-clutter preview controller geo.
 - [x] Add ability to extrude points from the curve.
 - [x] Add ability to scale & tilt handles. (radius & tilt)